Scholarships & Grants

 FEDERAL PELL GRANT

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 It is designed to provide financial assistance to undergraduate students with exceptional need who are pursuing their first undergraduate degree.
-The Expected Family Contribution (EFC) resulting from the FAFSA determines the amount of the award.
+The Student Aid Index (SAI) resulting from the FAFSA determines the amount of the award.

 CYNTHIA SUN '20